pscheid1/tssgDbProject/tests/GebAndSpock/readme.md

-# Example Geb and Gradle Project
+# Geb and Gradle Project

 This project was derived from geb/geb-example-gradle.